- Home

 You could do these exercises or use the sheets at your own pool or at the local public pool.
 Laminated copies of the water-based exercise sheets are available at the following Christchurch City Council Pools and Recreation centres:

-• Graham Condon;
+- Graham Condon;

-• Jellie Park; and
+- Jellie Park;

-A new resource has been produced by the Active Canterbury Network for exercise advocates and providers in the region - called ‘The Big List’ Directory.
+This document has been produced by the Active Canterbury Network for exercise advocates and providers in the region - called ‘The Big List’ Directory.

-This resource is divided into zones from Waimakariri to Ashburton and lists many classes and facilities that are particularly appropriate for older adults and people with long-term conditions.
+The resource is divided into zones from Waimakariri to Ashburton and lists many classes and facilities that are particularly appropriate for older adults and people with long-term conditions.
 The Big List Directory will be updated as often as possible and get in touch if you spot any errors.

-Download The Big List Directory - updated November 2023 [1.22MB PDF].
+Download The Big List Directory [PDF].

 When heart disease strikes, it doesn’t break just one heart.
 It breaks many.
 Your whānau, your friends and your community need you to take care of your heart.